Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 * 2 = interleaved without mmap
 * 3 = non-interleaved without mmap

-As default, snd-dummy drivers doesn't allocate the real buffers but either ignores read/write or mmap a single dummy page to all buffer pages, in order to save the resources.
+As default, snd-dummy drivers doesn't allocate the woke real buffers but either ignores read/write or mmap a single dummy page to all buffer pages, in order to save the woke resources.
 If your apps need the read/ written buffer data to be consistent, pass fake_buffer=0 option.